Shayokh144/iOSEssentials/OpenSourceCodeAnalysis/Signal.md

 - Mode to the `Signal-iOS` folder and run:

 `make dependencies`
+- While running above command, you might face error like this:
+`'urllib.error.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED]` .
+To solve it you need to follow [this answer](https://stackoverflow.com/a/70495761/4245112).

 - Open the `Signal.xcworkspace` in Xcode.
 - You can run `Signal` or `Signal-Staging` in the simulator.